arthurqwang/All-You-Need-before-Vibe-Coding/README.md

 I read and changed every section on the computer, and I had AI help me polish, listening to the song "Heaven's Code" I let AI generate, and the "Auscultation of the People of the Earth" created by my old classmate Brother Chunyang with AI.

-Does this book need to be read?
+## Does this book need to be read?
-He doesn't think so.
+I don't think so.

 Of course, if you want to look closely, no one's stopping you.

 The book is an introductory literacy book, not a textbook, not a reference book, and not a fast-tracking secret.

-Shizuku would like to remind you that there may be a detailed error in the book.
+I would like to remind you that there may be a detailed error in the book.
 One is that what AI generates is not guaranteed to be all right, and the other is that he is not aware of many new things, and that he is not guaranteed to correct all of AI's errors.

 However, the big system talks about holographic thinking, and small local problems do not affect the overall function of the system.

 I suggest you go through it first.

-You can either:
+## You can either:

 • Read through and have a holistic understanding of the basics of computing